 Problems Caused by Ants

 Ants found in the home are unsightly and a nuisance.
-A few species such as pharaoh ants have been associated with disease transmission, especially in hospital and long-term care facilities.
+A few species such as Pharaoh Ants have been associated with disease transmission, especially in hospital and long-term care facilities.
 Outdoor nesting habits can damage lawns and gardens, as well.
-Ants found in the home can cause damage to the structure by chewing wood, insulation, and electrical cables while building nests in your home.
+Ants found in the home can cause damage to the structure by chewing wood, insulation, and electrical cables while building nests.
 Select species of ants are capable of inflicting painful stings that can lead to inflamed skin at sting sites and some individuals may experience cramps and headaches in reactions to ant venom.

 Ant – Infestations in the Home